troastarrr/legalsight-app/README.md

 - `SpeechNotFoundException`: Returns a 404 Not Found response with an appropriate error message.
 - `MethodArgumentNotValidException`: Returns a 400 Bad Request response with validation error messages.
 - Other Exceptions: Returns a 500 Internal Server Error response with an error message.

-Please refer to the respective API endpoint descriptions for more details on their functionality and usage.

-Feel free to customize and enhance this README file to provide more specific information or instructions based on your project requirements.